EnmDR/RATIO/README.md

 **Facet.** A thematic category of instructions within a layer.
 Each facet has an obligation status (whether it requires content or may be left empty).

 **Instantiation.** A concrete set of instructions populating the facets of one or more layers for a specific user, project, or task.
 An instantiation is valid if every instruction satisfies the assignment trees and drafting principles defined below.

-**Precedence.** The platform resolves conflicts between layers by favoring the instruction with narrower persistence: L₅ overrides L₂, which overrides L₃, which overrides L₁.
-L₄ does not generate precedence conflicts because it activates conditionally and operates on task procedures rather than general behavior.
-This resolution order is a platform behavior, not a RATIO rule.
-RATIO documents it so that the user can design intentional overrides across layers and predict their outcome.

 ## Drafting principles